Uptime checker myth busting

 There are two blips on there for June 7th and June 12th.
 Both were my fault!

 The first problem with these uptime results is that there is more hole than boat.
-Basically, even if you check once per minute, you have data for about 1/120th of that minute (assuming your page load is around 500ms).
-Most people check less often than this, i.e.
+Basically, even if you check once per minute, you have data for about 1/120th of that minute (assuming you are happy to count the check as 500ms of uptime).
+Most people check less often than this:

 What this means is you need to acknowledge the size of your blind spot.
 Now, if everything is totally random you would expect that over the course of collecting 1,000 samples you would get a reasonable picture of your uptime.
 A year of data for all of the above time slices would give you very similar uptime percentages, as long as everything is random.